Research and selected publications

 My main research area, which is closest to my heart, is on Semidefinite Programs (SDPs), some of the most exciting, and useful class of optimization problems of the last few decades.

-The main goal is to produce easy-to-verify, combinatorial certificates for SDPs: for example, to verify
+The goal is to produce easy-to-verify, combinatorial certificates for SDPs: for example, to verify

 - infeasibility,